bagder/http3-explained/en/why-tcpudp.md

 Additionally, changing things in the transport protocol layer of the network stack typically means protocols implemented by operating system kernels.
 Changing operating system kernels is a very slow process that takes its own efforts and pushes.
-In recent years we've seen TCP features get standardized by the IETF and yet after many years they are still not widely deployed or used because they are not supported widely enough yet.
+In recent years we have seen TCP features get standardized by the IETF and yet after many years they are still not widely deployed or used because they are not supported widely enough yet.